SikhoQ/lord_of_the_grid/README.md

 4. Push the branch to your fork.
 5. Open a pull request with a detailed description of your changes.

 Enjoy playing Lord of the Grid!
-If you encounter any issues or have suggestions, feel free to open an issue on GitLab.
+If you encounter any issues or have suggestions, feel free to open an issue.